MASTER THESIS DEFENSE · APRIL 2026— I —

 Ethical Positioning of This Project

-• Sandboxed Execution: All agent operations and code executions are confined to isolated sandbox environments, ensuring no real-world impact.
+• Sandboxed Execution: All agent actions are strictly isolated; zero real-world impact.

 Agentic AVR · Thesis Defense§ 6.1